slaclab/lcls-tools/README.md

 ## THESE TOOLS ARE IN VARIOUS STAGES OF DEVELOPMENT!
 You are welcome to submit pull requests for any improvements you make!

 # About
 Various tools to support high level application development at LCLS using python.
 This is an effort to locate a single repo that can be referenced for developemnt.
-Thes are not polished tools, they still need a lot of work, so please keep that in mind.
+These are not polished tools, they still need a lot of work, so please keep that in mind.

 # lcls-tools
 Python tools for LCLS: